 This FAQ list is hopefully a tool for our parents, players, and staff to seek answers to commonly asked questions.
 If you do not find your question in this list, please email Karen@islandgarden.com for an answer.

-While we recognize that things will be constantly changing and being updated, we want you to know that we are well prepared to return to play and our plans meet, if not exceed, recommendations from the Center for Disease Control, New York State and our local government.
+While we recognize that things will be constantly changing and being updated, we want you to know that we are well prepared and our plans meet, if not exceed, recommendations from the Center for Disease Control, New York State and our local government.

 We will constantly update this FAQ list as needed.